dczombera/GitHubIssues/README.md

   $ mix escript.build
   ```

-2. Now you should fasten your seat belt.
+2. Now fasten your seat belt!
 You can execute the app passing it
    the GitHub user name and the name of the project.
 Optionally, you can also
    pass the number of issues you want to fetch